Djelle/ESPHomeVoiceSatellite/README.md

 - ➖ Prev: Config selection decrease

 ## LED-strip
 I added an addressable LED-strip around it for state feedback.
-And made some custom light effects that can support my LED-brightness setting:
+And made some custom light effects that can support my LED-brightness setting.
+Non-adressable and single LED can be used too.
 - White: "Not Ready" Not connected to HA.
 - Orange: "Muted" Wake word disabled.
 - Green: "Idle" Wake word enabled.
 - Blue: "Listening" Listening for command.
 - Pink: "Thinking" Waiting for interpretation of speach.
 - Yellow: "Replying" Talking.
 - Red: "Error" Is not used.
-As I am unable to read any error messages (They are gibberish).
+As I am unaware of any errors that would need it.

 State is also exposed in Home Assistant.
 So automations can be activated by it.